|

 ||

+(now with EOS R5 update October 2020!)
 Introduction Simply looking at digital camera pictures and trying to make valid assessments and comparisons of noise levels may have its place, but the results can be very subjective and depend hugely on the subject matter of the picture, as well as the camera used and all the settings involved in getting the image out of the camera onto the screen.
 The size the image is viewed at can also makes a big difference.
 An image at 20% magnification can appear virtually noise free, but show it at 1:1 and up comes the noise.
 Hence, I have taken a different approach and developed a reasonably simple method for quantitatively measuring pixel to pixel noise levels on digital camera pictures, effectively analysed at 1:1 magnification.
-I've then applied this method to images taken with different Canon DSLR cameras at different ISO settings, with some interesting results (to me anyway!).
-The cameras assessed to date are the EOS 350D, EOS 40D and EOS 50D.
-Method
+I've then applied this method to images taken with different Canon digital cameras at different ISO settings, with some interesting results (to me anyway!).
+The cameras assessed to date are the EOS 350D, EOS 40D, EOS 50D, EOS 7D, EOS 7D Mk II and EOS R5.
+In general, the main factors that affect the noise level on an digital camera image are as follows:

 On the other cameras, I again made sure any similar options were off, although there are fewer available on the older models.
 Having done this, all the raw images should be as near as possible to what is coming off the sensor, with minimal processing.
 In other words a like for like comparison between the cameras, or 'level playing field'.
 For these measurements I prepared and printed out a grey scale test chart - see below:

-levels Certainly in my experience the noise is often much higher in the darker areas - as shown below.
-The variation in noise level with image brightness also changes with ISO setting and is higher for ISO 1600 than ISO 400 (i.e. the noise in the darker areas of an ISO1600 shot is much worse than in the brighter areas).
-Also of course increasing the ISO setting increases the overall noise levels, as expected.
+levels Also the graph shows that, as expected, increasing the ISO setting increases the overall noise levels, as expected.
+However there is a more subtle effect in that the variation in noise level with image brightness also changes with ISO setting and is much higher for ISO 1600 than ISO 400 (i.e. the noise in the darker areas of an ISO1600 shot is much worse than in the brighter areas, whereas at ISO400 the noise varies much less with image brightness).
 The results below certainly lend support to the concept of keeping the exposure as high as possible to avoid under-exposed darker areas.
 This is apparently called ETTR (Expose To The Right), i.e. make sure your histogram of image values is over to the right (bright), not left (dark).
 With raw files, I've also found that if the image is slightly clipped or saturated (spike at the right edge), then reducing the exposure in the raw converter gets over this problem, and the spike goes away.
 Very useful if you are trying to keep exposures up, and sometimes go too far!
+With the 50D and 7D, there is about a full stop of leeway on the exposure adjustment.
+That is you can reduce the exposure in the raw converter by about a stop to avoid saturation.
+Beyond that, saturated areas just stay saturated.
+On the older 350D, there is somewhat less leeway.

 EOS